 The bracketed form parallels the syntax and semantics of bracketed expressions: let declarations can be used to define temporary values (whose names are in scope until the closing bracket), assertions may be introduced, and in schema postconditions (but not in postconditions attached to constructors or after expressions) new temporary variables may be declared.
-Finally, either a single postcondition, a comma-separated list of postconditions, or a guarded list of postconditions may be provided.
+Finally, either a single postcondition, a comma-separated list of postconditions may be provided.